Understanding the Churn Rate metric

 - Since customer churn is identified the day after the customer’s subscription is cancelled, the number of daily customers is the total number of customers who were active on the previous day.

-We then take those three values to calculate the churn rate using this formula:
+Recharge then takes those three values to calculate the churn rate using this formula:

 This provides us with a churn rate that accurately reflects the percentage of customers that churned in a given time period.